Santa Fe Travel Guide for Your Minimoon

 Newly remodeled rooms and old world folk art styling make this boutique hotel a one of a kind representation of Santa Fe.
 La Fonda on the Plaza also happens to be only steps away from local history and art museums, galleries, shops and the Plaza itself, which is a national historic landmark.
 (From $159/night; Expedia)

 Looking for another romantic spot, just outside of town?
 Try Ten Thousand Waves.
 It’s the perfect place to kick back and relax, Japanese spa style.
 (Prices vary according to hotel stay, spa day or restaurant; TripAdvisor)

 What to Eat: Joseph’s

-Where to Go: Museum of International Folk Art
+Where to Go: Georgia O’Keeffe Museum

 - Secreto Lounge is considered the city’s best cocktail bar for its fresh, “garden to glass” approach.